srozemuller/rozemuller_blog/content/blog/2021-07-26-how-to-join-azure-ad-automated/index.md

 image: cloud-identity.png
 categories:
     - Automation
-    - Azure AD
+    - Entra ID
-    - Powershell
+    - PowerShell
 tags:
     - Azure Virtual Desktop
     - 'Azure CLI'
-    - 'Azure Virtual Desktop'
-    - Azure AD
+    - Entra ID
-    - Powershell
+    - PowerShell
 ---

 In this article, I show how to deploy and join an Azure VM to Azure AD join automated.
 In the deployment, I use two different ways of deployment.
 I use PowerShell and Azure CLI.
 Additionally, I show how to install the AVD extension with the Azure AD join.